Who has scored the most free-kick goals in football history?

 Who has scored the most free-kick goals in football history?
 There have been some brilliant free-kick takers over the decades, and we have done the research so you do not have to find the very best.

-All free-kick goal records are correct as of October 2024, as we take you through a list of the top 10…
+All free-kick goal records are correct as of December 2024 and include as many as four Brazilian stars as well as two players still competing at the highest level of the beautiful game, as we take you through a list of the top 10…

 Who has scored the most free-kick goals in football history? – The top 10